-* Based on our analysis these lenders offer loans to Arkansas residents.
-We aim to keep our information accurate but check each lender's website for up-to-date information.
+- Based on our analysis these lenders offer loans to Arkansas residents.
+Check each lender's website for up-to-date information.

-Installment loans do not require good credit and, unlike traditional payday loans, are paid back over multiple pay periods.
-These loans are relatively expensive loans so make sure you have considered other options such as bank loans, credit cards, or friends and family before taking one.
+Installment loans are designed to be available to people of all credit backgrounds.
+They differ from typical payday loans because they are paid back over multiple pay periods instead of all at once at your next payday.
+These loans are expensive so make sure to consider other options such as bank loans, credit cards, or friends and family before taking one.

 Arkansas installment lenders are ranked in the table above.
-Many consumers prefer installment loans over payday loans because loan repayment is spread out over a longer period of time which often makes these loans cheaper than payday loans if you need multiple pay periods to repay your loan.
+Often time consumers prefer installment loans over payday loans because the loan repayment is spread out over a longer period of time which can makes these loans cheaper than payday loans if you need multiple pay periods to repay your loan.
+If you can pay it off all at once then sometime a payday loan can be cheaper.
 See Payday Loans or Installment Loans for more information on comparing these two types of loans.
 Also you can visit installment loans for more general information.

 Arkansas Paycheck Installment Loans

 The loans listed in this section are paycheck-based loans.
-Payments for these loans occur on your pay date.
+This is because payments for these loans occur on your pay date.
 Unlike traditional unsecured loans, these loans do not require good credit.
-In fact, they generaly don't even consider credit history and instead, are based solely on your employment.
+In fact, they generally don't even consider credit history and instead, are based solely on your employment.
 Lenders require access to your checking account where you receive your paycheck and on your payday they automatically deduct your loan payments.

 Licensed Versus Unlicensed Lenders

-The above is our understanding of how installment lending works in Arkansas, but we are not a law firm.
+The above is our understanding of how Arkansas installment lending works but we are not a law firm.
 Please contact the Arkansas Attorney General for more information.